MoinulHossainNabil/example-blog/README.md

 ## Deployed on Heroku

 The full app is deployed on Heroku.
-Please click the link [View App Live On Heroku](https://example-blog-grayspace-djreact.herokuapp.com/) check out live.
+Please click the link [View App Live On Heroku](https://example-blog-grayspace-djreact.herokuapp.com/) to check out live.

 ## Running